GmdDev074/CustomCalendar/README.md

 [![](https://jitpack.io/v/GmdDev074/CustomCalendar.svg)](https://jitpack.io/#GmdDev074/CustomCalendar)

-A fully customizable **horizontal scrolling calendar view** for Android.
-Supports date selection, “Today” navigation, and displaying dynamic data like check-ins, events, or attendance.
+A fully customizable horizontal scrolling calendar view for Android that makes date management intuitive and visually appealing.
+Designed to be simple to integrate yet highly flexible, this library allows developers to display monthly calendars with dynamic content like check-ins, events, appointments, or attendance.

 ---

 ## Features

-- Horizontal scrollable calendar for current month
+- **Horizontal scrolling monthly view** – smoothly swipe through the days of the month.
-- Highlight selected date
+- **Selectable dates** – highlight the selected date with custom colors and backgrounds.
-- “Today” button to navigate quickly to the current date
+- **Today navigation** – quickly jump back to the current date using a floating action button (FAB).
-- Display associated data per date (e.g., check-ins)
+- **Dynamic data support** – attach events, check-ins, or any type of date-specific data and display it in a list below the calendar.
-- Fully customizable colors, fonts, and layouts
+- **Fully customizable UI** – change backgrounds, text colors, item spacing, fonts, and more to match your app’s design.
-- Lightweight and easy to integrate
+- **Lightweight and optimized** – built with RecyclerView for smooth performance even with large datasets.
+- **Supports edge-to-edge layouts** – works well with modern immersive Android designs.

+---

+## Use Cases

+- Attendance tracking apps
+- Habit tracking or journaling apps
+- Event scheduling apps
+- Health check-ins or appointment logs
+- Any app requiring date-specific data visualization

 ---